saewoonam/vue-input-sevenseg/README.md

 - Number.
 Default is `undefined`
 - Number of digits of precision, positive number after decimal point, negative before decimal point

+`step`
+- Number.
+Default `1`
+- Step size to increment/decrement using arrow keys or mouse wheel

 `slant`
 - Number.
 Default is 0
 - Degrees slant of the digits in the display

+### Things to do:
+- Add ctrl-a, ctrl-e, cut, paste support
+- Add double click support to highlight entire number
+- Add mouse selection capability to number input
 ### Caveat

-This is my first vue project.
+This is my second vue project.
 Any suggestions to improve the code is welcome.

 ### Based on code and instructions from